R&H Logo

 Instead, it’s best to treat adult child evictions as tenant evictions.
 The process takes a little longer, but the procedure is clearly defined, and it will result in your troublesome adult child leaving your property one way or another.

-How to Evict an Adult Child Who is a Tenant
+How to Evict Your Adult Child

-Step One: Give Them Enough Notice
+Step One: Give Them Proper Written Notice

 Make two copies of the written notice.
 Give one to your child (tenant) and keep the other for your records.